Yuki512/Agentic-Architect-Challenge/README.md

 ### (Example 3 - Reduce hallucination for refund policy)
 ![Part 1 Workflow](diagram/part1_demo3.png)
 The customer asks for a refund after 90 days for a product that was already used.
+- **Category: Refund**
+  The classifier identifies the email as a refund request.

 - **Critical issue: No**
-  The request is not an emergency.
+  The email is not an emergency, so LangGraph continues through the normal process.

-- **Category: Refund**
-  The system identifies it as a refund request.

 - **Subagent: RefundSubagent**
-  The refund agent processes the request.

-- **KnowledgeRetrievalSkill**
-  The system searches the FAQ for the refund rules.
+  LangGraph sends the case to the agent responsible for refund questions.

-- **GroundedDraftSkill**
-  The system tries to prepare a reply using the available FAQ information.

 - **Refund guardrail: Blocked**
-  The FAQ does not support promising a refund after 90 days for a used product.
+  The PDF supports refunds within 30 days for unused products.
+It does not support this 90-day request for a used product.

-- **HumanReviewSkill**
-  The case is prepared for the support team to review.

-- **Response writer: Human review template**
+- **Final result: Human review required**
-  A safe message is returned instead of DeepSeek guessing the refund policy.
+  The system does not promise a refund that is unsupported by the PDF.

 - **Final result: Human review required**
   The customer is informed that the support team will review the case.